-Georgetown University Master of Arts in Latin American Studies

-Rhodes students are eligible to apply for a Five-Year Cooperative Degree Program offered by Georgetown University's Center for Latin American Studies (CLAS).
+Georgetown University Master of Arts in Latin American Studies offered by Georgetown University's Center for Latin American Studies (CLAS).
 The program allows undergraduates with a demonstrated commitment to Latin American Studies the opportunity to earn a Bachelor's degree and a Master of Arts in Latin American Studies in five years.
 Dr. Elizabeth Pettinaroli is the contact person for information on this opportunity.